TUSCARAWAS COUNTY HEALTH DEPARTMENT

 Food Safety Program

-If you see an unsafe practice in a licensed restaurant, store, or food booth, call the Tuscarawas County Health Department at 330-343-5550.
-You do not need to give your name.
-You can also complete an online complaint for by clicking here.
+If you notice any unsafe practices in a licensed restaurant, store, or food booth, please contact the Tuscarawas County Health Department at 330-343-5550.

-To view the most up to date inspection reports for all licensed operations please visit the State database below:
+To access the most recent inspection reports for all licensed operations, please visit the State database linked below.

 Food Inspection Database